blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 * Linux.
 * Access to the internet.
 For information on running without access to the internet, refer to [Air Gap mode](advanced.md#air-gap-mode).
 * Java (JRE) versions 8 or 11.
 * Three available ports for the image inspector services.
 By default, these ports are 9000, 9001, and 9002.
 * When invoking ${solution_name} using ${script_name}:
     - curl
     - bash
-* In host mode: Access to a Docker Engine; versions 17.09 or higher.
+* In host mode: access to a Docker Engine versions 17.09 or higher.
-* In container mode: You must start the ${solution_name} container that meets the preceding requirements, and three container-based
+* In container mode: you must start the ${solution_name} container that meets the preceding requirements, and three container-based
 "image inspector" services.
 All four of these containers must share a mounted volume and be able to reach each other through HTTP GET operations using base URLs that you provide.
 For more information, refer to [Deploying](deployment.md).